Shoji Nishio

 Shoji Nishio (西尾 昭二, Nishio Shōji) was a Japanese aikido practitioner and innovator.
 He held the rank of 8th dan shihan from the Aikikai.
-He also achieved high ranking honors in Iaido, Judo, Karate.
+He also achieved high ranking honors in iaido, judo, karate.

-Nishio developed his style based on his understanding of Aikido founder Morihei Ueshiba's teaching and experience with other martial arts.
-The uniqueness of his style is the integration of the sword principles and atemi mechanics into Aikido techniques.
+Nishio developed his style based on his understanding of aikido founder Morihei Ueshiba's teaching and experience with other martial arts.
+The uniqueness of his style is the integration of the sword principles and atemi mechanics into aikido techniques.
 His contributions to martial art includes the creation of a new school of iaido, the introduction of aikido koshinage and different mechanical interpretations of classical budo concepts.
-Some emphases of his Aikido style include the importance of acknowledgement of opposition, weapon techniques, atemi, and natural stance.
-Nishio played a significant part in the art's international expansion through his teachings, publications, and the propagation of his style.
-It is taught in 19 countries in Europe, America, Asia, South East Asia and Australia.
-He was honored by the Japanese Budo Federation with the Budo Kyoryusho award in 2003 for his contribution to Aikido's development and global reach.
+Some emphases of his aikido style include the importance of acknowledgement of opposition, weapon techniques, atemi, and natural stance.
+Nishio contributed to the art's international spread through his teachings, publications, and the propagation of his style.
+By 2017, it was reported as being taught in 19 countries in Europe, America, Asia, South East Asia and Australia.
+He was honored by the Japanese Budo Federation with the Budo Kyoryusho award in 2003 for his contribution to aikido's development and global reach.

 Early martial arts training and influences

 Judo

 Nishio started practicing judo in 1942 in a dojo near the Ministry of Finance in the Japanese Mint, where he was then employed.
 After the war ended in 1945, he joined the Kodokan Judo Institute.
 Kyuzo Mifune, considered to be one of the greatest judo practitioners, was Nishio's trainer during this period.
 He was awarded 6th Dan Kodokan Judo.
-This background created the technical foundation that helps him introduced koshinage into official Aikido throwing repertoire.
+This background created the technical foundation that helps him introduced koshinage into official aikido throwing repertoire.

 Karate

-The restriction from judo competition made Nishio felt his martial art growth was inhibited, he switched to practicing karate in 1950.
-Nishio was trained under Yasuhiro Konishi, the founder of Shindō jinen-ryū (神道自然流) karate.
-He was awarded 5th Dan Shindō jinen-ryū.
-The technical influence of karate in Nishio's Aikido style is significant as he emphasized the importance of atemi (strikes) as well as the comprehensive range of atemi types in his teaching.
+The restriction from judo competition made Nishio feel his martial art growth was inhibited, and he switched to practicing karate in 1950.
+Nishio trained under Yasuhiro Konishi, the founder of Shindō jinen-ryū (神道自然流) karate, and eventually reached 5th dan Shindō jinen-ryū.
+The technical influence of karate in Nishio's aikido style is significant, as he emphasized the importance of atemi (strikes) as well as the comprehensive range of atemi types in his teaching.

-Encounter with Aikido
+Encounter with aikido

 Still feeling that karate was limiting, Nishio kept searching for another martial art.
-After being told about a ghost-like martial artist whom Nishio's sensei (trainer) at the time couldn’t hit, he decided to try Aikido.
-With his karate friends, Nishio went to Nuke Benten to watch Aikido.
+After being told about a ghost-like martial artist whom Nishio's sensei (trainer) at the time couldn’t hit, he decided to try aikido.
+With his karate friends, Nishio went to Nuke Benten to watch aikido.
 He signed up after watching two classes.
-Changing primary martial art did not stop Nishio from practicing other ones.
-At the beginning of his Aikido career, he was still practicing judo and karate.
+Changing his primary martial art did not stop Nishio from practicing others.
+At the beginning of his aikido career, he still practiced judo and karate.
 It was common for him to train about five hours a day.